 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

 The launch of ETAs meant that for the first time in over a decade, paid search advertisers would have to rethink their entire approach to text ads on their beloved AdWords.
 From new character limits to additional headlines, ETAs had reshaped their playing field.
+If you’re already an expert and want to learn how to create dynamic, feed-driven text ads in bulk, be sure to read part 2 of this series.

 The aim of this article is to examine or re-examine expanded text ads through a 360-degree lens.
 We’ll look at how they differ from standard text ads and the results that have been recorded so far.